chrokh/toow-old/_sources/labs/generic-types.md

 Experiment by creating more classes representing other items that you might find in a library like `BoardGame`, `EReader`, and `Tablet`.
 Then show that you can instantiate `LibraryItem<T>` with these new types.
 Reflect on the reusability of the generic class with different type parameters.

-### Conclusion

-By refactoring the provided non-generic classes into a cohesive generic class, you've experienced firsthand the advantages of using generic types in C#.
-These advantages include improving maintainability without sacrificing and type safety.
-Keep exploring and applying generic types in various scenarios to enhance your proficiency in object-oriented programming in C#.